bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 ### SSL/TLS connection
 Make use of configured TLS connections (in a common TLS configuration node), where you can provide paths to your certificate files.

-### Basic authentication
+### Authenticate
-Apply your username and password for http requests that require user authentication.
-This data will be stored outside the flow (i.e. in a flows_xxx_cred.json file instead of the normal flows_xxx.json file).
+Apply your username and password for http requests that require user authentication, in case basic or digest authentication is required to access a protected url.
+These credentials will be stored outside the flow (i.e. in a flows_xxx_cred.json file instead of the normal flows_xxx.json file).
 This way these credentials will not be shared with other users when a part of the flow is being exported.

-Note that basic authentication can be used both for the http and https protocols.
+Note that basic or digest authentication can be used both for the http and https protocols.

 ### Output (format)
 The output data in `msg.payload` can be formatted as UTF8 string, as JSON object, or as binary buffer.
 Make sure to use binary buffer in case of images, i.e. when decoding an MJPEG stream.